 AKCC has hosted a number of major championships, the most prestigious being the 1989 Malaysian Open.
 A few notable golfers playing on the professional circuit now in Europe, America, Asia and Australia have played here at one time or other.
 Some illustrious names are Kyi Hla Han, Lucas Parsons, Stephen Leany and Jeff Maggart.

 For golfers who come to Malacca, the visit must include a round of golf at AKCC.
 The natural setting, the sheer length and the challenges of the course will make it an unforgettable experience.
-Last but not least of the attractions of AKCC is the 18th hole, one of the longest in the world, a par 5, a distance of 604 meters.
+Last but not least of the attractions of AKCC is the 18th hole, one of the longest in the Southeast Asia, a par 5, a distance of 643 meters.